yeoldegrove/osism.github.io/docs/guides/deploy-guide/bootstrap.md

        --become-pass-file /opt/configuration/secrets/become_password
      ```

+   * If a password is required for both sudo and login, use both arguments at the same time.

+     ```
+     osism apply operator -u osism \
+       --become-pass-file /opt/configuration/secrets/become_password \
+       --conn-pass-file /opt/configuration/secrets/conn_password
+     ```

    * When using the [osism/node-image](https://github.com/osism/node-image) the user is `osism` and the password of this
      user is `password`.
 If you install Ubuntu manually the user usually is `ubuntu`.
 The password according to what you
      have set yourself